cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 To circumvent this problem, we introduce an **implicit _bar_** option into each vote.
-Implicit means here, the voter can not chose the ``_bar_`` option, but the vote will be threaten as if it was available and simply not chosen.
+Implicit means here, the voter can not chose the ``_bar_`` option, but the vote will be treated as if it was available and simply not chosen.

 With employing this trick, we can distinguish between those two voting scenarios, since voting for all candidates